Перейти до вмісту

 Perfectionism in cost modelWaiting for 100% accuracyStart with 80% accuracy, iterate

-A Pod requests 1 CPU and 4 GB memory but consistently uses only 200m CPU and 1.5 GB memory.
-In a request-based cost model, how much does this Pod “cost” relative to its actual usage?
+Scenario: Your team deployed a new recommendation-engine Pod.
+The deployment manifest requests 1 CPU and 4 GB of memory.
+However, after running in production for a week, you observe it consistently uses only 200m CPU and 1.5 GB memory.
+In a request-based cost model, how much does this Pod “cost” relative to its actual usage, and how should your team respond?

 Show Answer